Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Computation of model parameters

-The existence of a cutoff at scales corresponding to dwarf galaxies means that $N_1$ are classed as warm dark matter \citep{Bond83,Bardeen1986,Bode01}.
+The existence of a cutoff at scales corresponding to dwarf galaxies means that $N_1$ are classed as warm dark matter \citep[WDM; ][]{Bond83,Bardeen1986,Bode01}.
 Given the desire to have constraints on dark matter cutoffs that are not dependent on any single particle physics candidate, it is common to generate constraints for the thermal relic toy model discussed above.
-In practice, this is typically achieved through the fit to thermal relic spectra computed in \citet{Viel05}, which links the thermal relic mass $m_\rmn{th}$ to $M_\rmn{hm}$ as outlined in \citet{Bose16a}.
+In practice, this is typically achieved through the fit to thermal relic spectra computed in \citet{Viel05}, which links the thermal relic mass $m_\rmn{th}$ to $M_\rmn{hm}$ as outlined in \citet{Bose16a}.\footnote{Subsequent work by \citet{Vogel23} has improved upon this fit; however, in cosmology and astrophysics studies it is the \citet{Viel05} fit that has been used to compute generic WDM limits and therefore we retain their equations in our work.}.
 The \citet{Viel05} relation in principle does not need to have the same shape as the $N_1$ spectra.
 Therefore, for each of our $N_1$ curves we compute the half-mode mass $M_\rmn{hm}$ and then in turn compute the \citet{Viel05} power spectrum that has the same $M_\rmn{hm}$.
 We compute the ratio of each $N_1$ power spectrum to its same-$M_\rmn{hm}$ thermal relic counterpart and present the results in Fig.~\ref{fig:powspec_otr}.
-We divide the wavenumber by each models' have-mode wavenumber, therefore the value of the ratio at $k/k_\rmn{hm}$ equals 1 by construction.
-Finally, we showed in Fig.~\ref{fig:powspecCM} that the choice of Boltzmann solver has an impact on the shape, we therefore show the \citetalias{Venumadhav16}--{\sc class} and \citet{Ghiglieri15}--{\sc camb} results, and comment on the differences with the other two code combinations in the text.
+We divide the wavenumber by each models' half-mode wavenumber, therefore the value of the ratio at $k/k_\rmn{hm}$ equals 1 by construction.